-It is a truism that improvements in processes will usually yield a higher level of benefits than improvements in, say, warehouse layout and methods of handling, but even greater benefits can be achieved by considering the two together.
+What’s interesting is improvements in processes will usually yield a higher level of benefits than improvements in, say, warehouse layout and methods of handling, but even greater benefits can be achieved by considering the two together.
 Better still is to start with the big picture by looking ‘outside the box’ – do you need to hold the stock at all?

-Consider the reasons for holding stock – how much of it is old, out-of date or obsolete, can it be shipped direct from supplier, can it be cross-docked, can delivery into the warehouse be delayed, can the purchasing profile be changed, can we marshall loads directly to carrier’s vehicle etc.?
+Consider the reasons for holding stock.
+How much of it is old, out-of-date or obsolete,?
+How much can be shipped directly from the supplier?
+Can it be cross-docked, can delivery into the warehouse be delayed, can the purchasing profile be changed, can we marshall loads directly to the carrier’s vehicle?
+There are many solutions.

 This usually requires numerical analysis of the stock by handling characteristic, quantity and throughput.
 The results will lead to recommendations on appropriate storage types to match the particular stock profile.
 The recommended storage type can then be compared with what is already installed and the necessary changes made.

-When the storage media have been reviewed one can determine the best disposition of stock in the warehouse.
-This requires analysis of throughputs and will typically result in the fast moving products being located close to Goods Out whereas slow movers will be further away.
-Other factors such as family groups and stacking characteristics may also be taken into account.
+Once the storage media have been reviewed it’s easier to determine the best disposition of stock in the warehouse.
+This requires analysis of throughputs and will typically result in the fast-moving products being located close to Goods Out.
+Slow movers will be further away.
+Other factors such as family groups and stacking characteristics are often a consideration as well.

 These and a number of other factors all affect productivity and can be summarised under six headings:

 Warehouse Design for Efficient Operation

 As warehouses become more and more a part of the distribution process, as opposed to a place for simply holding stock, they must be laid out and equipped for movement and not storage.